polysyllabic/chaos/docs/installation.md

 - Connect your SD card to your computer using an SD card reader.
 - Choose the model of your Pi
 - Choose your OS version.
-TCC should now work with either 64- or 32-bit kernels, unlike the OG TCC, which required a 32-bit kernel.
+Currently, TCC is confirmed to work with 32-bit kernels only.
+Work on 64-bit support is in progress.
 Unless you also plan to use the Pi as a desktop, it is recommended that you select a "Lite" OS, which skips installing the desktop environment.
 The desktop adds overhead and installation time, and you won't use it for TCC operation.
 The Lite versions are found under Raspberry Pi OS (other).